ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/property-features.md

 {{% fig "brookton/maps/surveys/1883-t3-overlaid-dresser" "800" /%}}

+Notice that the center of the mill race bridge is even closer to the dwelling in this scenario, falling on a line perpendicular to the road that is almost in line with the edge of the rear addition.

 Overlaying only the 1869, 1883 and Tract III pseudo-surveys further suggests that Tract III may have been an attempt to account for the differences between the 1869 and 1883 Mills' Home descriptions.
 This may help explain why Rice thought the highway monument was a property marker despite the fact that it did not fall on a straight line with the iron pipes that were already present–which were apparently based on the 1883 description–and it may explain why Charles Vorhis felt entitled to add the footnote to the deed with Frank Proto (499/981): to reconcile the 1869 and 1883 Mills' Home deed descriptions and re-establish the presumed 1869 boundary line, after more than a century.
 If true, then the Dresser survey, which corroborates Miller and Schlieder, may not provide much new information, as it is only a slightly more accurate corroboration of their surveys.

 {{% fig "brookton/maps/surveys/1869-1883-t3" "800" /%}}